MarelGuy/Jay/Updates/MARCH.md

 Yikes, late update for today.
 I'm switching to a lexer generator like Logos, this will be a lot easier and more efficient.
-I did my experience with hand-written lexers, and I'm pretty sure i learned a lot from it.
+I did my experience with hand-written lexers, and I'm pretty sure I learned a lot from it.

 Now the time as come, I can finally start working on the parser.